Sexual Disorders

 Mental and physical wellbeing

 Wellbeing is a state of physical and emotional comfort.
 As women go through life, there are ongoing adjustments in physiology, psychological resilience, and life.
 A complex interplay between biology, the environment, and genetics affects emotional and physical wellbeing.
-A life challenge, for instance, can trigger a depression, which might affect the immune system, which can increase the risk of illness.
+A life challenge, for instance, can trigger depression, which might affect the immune system, which can increase the risk of illness.
 Hormonal changes alone can trigger depression and anxiety.
-When sexual disorders, or problems with sexual intimacy arise, they can be a result of biology (hormonal changes/physical changes), psychology (e.g. anxiety or depression), relationship problems (arguing), and life demands.
+When sexual disorders or problems with sexual intimacy arise, they can be a result of biology (hormonal changes/physical changes), psychology (e.g., anxiety or depression), relationship problems (arguing), and life demands.

 Dr. Annette Schonder